-The Germany International Film Festival will have its second edition in November 2021 and aims to promote German and World Cinema.
+The Germany International Film Festival will have its third edition in November 2022 and aims to promote German and World Cinema.

 AWARDS & PRIZES: